noamKap1/ass1/README.md

 We write the newly classified objects to three different distance methods csv's, according to the expected output rules.

 # compiling and running:
+write mkdir ass1.
+write cd ass1.
-first the unclassified and classified file you gave us should be placed cmake-build-debug folder in the assigment folder. compile with the command: g++ *.cpp -std=c++11 and then run with the command:
+first the unclassified and classified file you gave us should be placed with the cmake-build-debug folder in the assigment folder and the files we sent uploaded. compile with the command: g++ *.cpp -std=c++11 and then run with the command:
 ./a.out 5
+(in our computer you need to refresh too)

+the changes we made:
+we had a line with include which we deleted, a typing error which led the a compilation error.. we had an error in std::runtime_error which we changed, a syntax error which led the a compilation error. we had a mistake which we used argc and not argv[1] in the places which we used the given argument.

+Our mistake was that we didn’t  run the program properly on linux (because of poor understanding) and therefore we missed this errors.
+In our ide the program ran as necessary.
+We hope this mistakes will not have a big affect on our grade and we are sorry for the trouble.